ordina-jworks/ordina-jworks.github.io/_posts/2017-04-04-optimising-performance-of-your-enterprise-angular-application.md

 Every bit of data that doesn’t end up downloading to the device of your users is a bless.

 **Hat tip:** Try to integrate these changes when setting up your project.
-It would be a shame to end up refactoring your code when
+It would be a shame to end up refactoring your code when halfway into development.